DNR relocate moose to Clark County after horse injured

 Thanks to community and landowner cooperation, DNR wildlife biologists confirmed the animal is still in the Clark County Forest as of this morning.

 A Stanley woman spotted a moose in her Chippewa County backyard Sept.
-19; it is unclear if the Stanley area sighting was the same animal.
+19; it is unclear if the relocated moose was the same animal.

 Post a comment as